 Cabrera’s research has been published in leading academic journals.
 He has been quoted by leading global media, including The Economist, BBC, CNN, CNBC, El País, Forbes, The International Herald Tribune, and The New York Times.
 His op-eds have been published by The Washington Post and the international press, and he has appeared on NPR programs and PBS NewsHour.

 He’s been named a “Young Global Leader” by the World Economic Forum, a “Star of Europe” by Businessweek, “Henry Crown Fellow” by the Aspen Institute, and “Great Immigrant” by the Carnegie Corporation of New York.
 He has received honorary degrees from Miami Dade College and Universidad Politécnica of Madrid.

 Cabrera serves on the boards of the National Geographic Society, the Federal Reserve Bank of Richmond (where he chairs the Federal Reserve System National IT Committee), the Bankinter Foundation for Innovation, and Inovio, a publicly traded biotech company.
 For most of the past decade, he has served on the Georgia Tech Advisory Board, including a stint as its chair.

-Cabrera earned his PhD and MS from the Georgia Institute of Technology, which he attended as a Fulbright Scholar.
-He earned his BS and MS in computer and electrical engineering from the Polytechnic University of Madrid.
+Cabrera earned his M.S. and Ph.D. in cognitive psychology from Georgia Tech, which he attended as a Fulbright Scholar.
+He also holds a telecommunications engineering degree (B.S. and M.S. in computer and electrical engineering) from Universidad Politécnica de Madrid.